 The logging service is configured by the NSR auditlog RAP resource.
 The NSR auditlog resource is created by default and cannot be deleted.
-Only users with the Security Administrator role can change the resource.
-The service can be disabled by setting the logging server hostname to an empty value.
+Only users with the Security Administrator role can change the resource on the server.
+The client maintains a read-only copy of the resource.